Debug Angular (2), In Browser - DevTools

 I wrote an article, Debug Angular In VS Code, on Feb.
 15, 2021 with cumulated viewing of 98K till today (11/05/2022), which means the article is quite welcome by readers, most of them are Angular developers.

-I have been a C# developer for a long time period, and I am quite familiar with Visual Studio environment.
-When I switch to be a developer of Angular, I definitely want to leverage my Visual Studio skill, for developing Angular.
+I have been a C# developer for a long time, and I am quite familiar with Visual Studio environment.
+When I moved to be a developer of Angular, I definitely want to leverage my Visual Studio skill, for developing Angular.
 However, years ago, Visual Studio Environment did not support Angular development although the VS 2022 has a Standalone Typescript Angular Project, which we will discuss in Debug Angular (3), so it is reasonable that developers would try to use VS Code to simulate debugging experience as Visual Studio.

 Recently, I occasionally used DevTools when I debug one Angular project, I feel that the debugger is quite user-friendly and quite similar to the debugger in Visual Studio.
 I will introduce it in this article.